Skip to content

 Productivity unfolds at multiple altitudes; sometimes you’re in the weeds working on nitty gritty details, while other times you need to see the big picture or strategize.
 The demands of work and life today often surpass our cognitive abilities — creating stress, anxiety, and lost productivity — which is why Copilot’s ability to free people’s creativity, energy, and time is so promising.
 By mapping the abilities of LLMs to different human cognitive needs and abilities, we came up with a three-part framework to empower full-spectrum productivity across and within apps: immersive, assistive, and embedded experiences.

 In combination, these three altitudes of work support not just tasks but workflows across apps and platforms — which are notoriously hard to achieve in digital environments and collaborative, multi-player contexts.
-By meeting you wherever you’re at within the Microsoft 365 ecosystem, working across your business data to keep knowledge free-flowing across your organization, and automating mundane or repetitive tasks, you can stay in the flow far easier.
+By meeting you wherever you’re at within the Microsoft 365 ecosystem, working across your business data to keep knowledge free-flowing across your organization, and automating mundane or repetitive tasks, you can stay in the flow.

 A serene, minimalistic scene featuring a stack of books with floating text boxes above them.
 Each text box displays a different task or prompt related to AI assistance, such as generating presentations and emails.
 A pink flower in a vase sits in the background.